SCV-Soft/xpc-wallet/wallet/README.specs.md

 [BIP-72](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki): `bitcoin:` URI extensions for payment protocol

-The spec is supported, except the _"...it should ignore the bitcoin address/amount/label/message in the URI..."_ part of the recommendation.
+The spec is supported, except the _"...it should ignore the XPChain address/amount/label/message in the URI..."_ part of the recommendation.
 Important: If you use the request parameter, you have one of the following choices.
 If you don't follow one of those, your linked payment request won't be accepted.